SeisComP/main/plugins/magnitudes/mwpd/descriptions/global_mwpd.rst

 parameter descriptions for the full list.
 Because :math:`M_{wpd}` integrates over the source duration, it requires a long post-*P* window (up to ``maxDuration``), so the final value has higher latency than :math:`M_{wp}`.
+For faster tsunami early warning, Lomax & Michelini (2013) describe :math:`M_{wpd}\mathrm{(RT)}`, a real-time variant that uses a smaller minimum station distance and avoids some of the duration estimation and re-scaling;
+it is not implemented in this plugin.

 References
 ==========